Molcas/OpenMolcas/doc/source/users.guide/programs/gateway.rst

               polarisability entries are 0 for p=0, 1 for p=1, and 6 for p=2.
 The order of quadrupole moment and
               anisotropic polarisability entries is xx, xy, xz, yy, yz, zz.
 If default is used, i.e. only specifying the number of centers on the first line, each of these lines will contain 7 entries (coordinates, charge, and dipole vector).
-All entries are in atomic units, if not otherwise requested by the Angstrom keyword that must be placed between nXF and nOrd.
+All entries are in atomic units, if not otherwise requested by the angstrom keyword that must be placed between nXF and nOrd.
 All these data can be stored in a separate file whose name must be passed as an argument of the XField keyword.
               </KEYWORD>